 Check Deal Price »Essential for Meringue

-Golden caster sugar is worth using for the meringue itself.
-It gives a slight caramel undertone and a beautiful off-white colour that you do not get from regular white sugar.
+- Golden caster sugar for the meringue: This gives a slight caramel undertone and a beautiful off-white colour.
+Regular white caster sugar does not produce the same result.

-For a different topping, raspberries, redcurrants or passion fruit all work well.
-The tartness cuts through the sweetness of the meringue nicely.
-If you want to go further, a spoonful of lemon curd swirled into the cream filling before topping with fruit is a lovely twist.
+- Try different toppings: Raspberries, redcurrants, mixed berries or passion fruit all work well.
+A spoonful of lemon curd swirled into the cream filling before topping with fruit is a lovely twist.
+For a chocolate version, fold two tablespoons of sifted cocoa powder into the meringue after adding the sugar.

 What Should You Serve Alongside?

 This is a rich dessert so it works best after a lighter main course.
-A simple roast chicken or grilled salmon with salad is enough you do not want anything too heavy before it arrives.
+A simple roast chicken or grilled salmon with salad is enough before it arrives.
+It is a natural fit for summer gatherings, afternoon tea or dinner parties.

 Does This Keep Well?